What Is a Convenience Fee, and How Do You Avoid It?

 Why businesses charge convenience fees

-Every time a credit or debit card payment is processed, the merchant pays a fee to the card network and the payment processor, generally ranging from 1.5% to 3.5% of the transaction amount.
+Every time a credit card or debit card payment is processed, the merchant pays a fee to the card network and the payment processor, generally ranging from 1.5% to 3.5% of the transaction amount.

 What's the difference between a convenience fee and a surcharge?